Enter your address here to see your elected officials' positions on Alzheimer's and ways you can contact them to support

 Ensure Sustained Funding for Alzheimer's Caregiver Respite

-89,000 South Carolinians have Alzheimer's, posing a unique challenge to some 309,000 family caregivers.
+92,000 South Carolinians have Alzheimer's, posing a unique challenge to some 313,000 family caregivers.
 Fortunately, the Alzheimer's Caregiver Respite Program provides families with limited assistance to arrange temporary, paid care for a loved one with dementia.
 By using in-home care, adult day centers or other services, caregivers are able to take a break and support their mental and physical health.
 We thank the General Assembly for continuing to fund this program at $900,000 in 2019!
-This vital program is funded through the SC Department of Mental Health and provided respite to over 1,300 families.
-We are requesting that funding be sustained at $900,000 in 2019.
+This vital program is funded through the SC Department of Mental Health and provides respite to over 1,300 families each year.

 Advance Alzheimer's Policy